raleel/cfi-srd-pt/0007_Game_System.md

 #### Difficulty

-The challenge rating of the trap, which is equal to the value of the Mechanisms or Engineering skill which created it.
-For instance, a scything blade trap built into the base of a treasure chest by a craftsman with Mechanisms 70% grants the trap a Difficulty of 70%.
-The trap would thereafter use this value in Opposed Rolls to see if the blade can be spotted, evaded, or disarmed.
+The challenge rating of the trap, which is equal to the value of the Mecanismos or Engineering skill which created it.
+For instance, a scything blade trap built into the base of a treasure chest by a Ofíciosman with Mecanismos 70% grants the trap a Difficulty of 70%.
+The trap would thereafter use this value in Opposed Rolls to see if the blade can be spotted, Evasãod, or disarmed.

 #### Resistance

-How the trap is resisted – typically using Brawn, Evade, or Parrying with a Combat Skill that incorporates a shield.
+How the trap is resisted – typically uCanto Musculatura, Evasão, or Parrying with a Combat Skill that incorporates a shield.
 Resistance is rolled when the trap is triggered.

 #### Effect

 What happens when the trap is sprung, and the victim(s) fail to resist?
 Usually this results in the alerting of antagonists if an alarm, or the capture of victims if designed to ensnare.
 Maiming and death-traps obviously injure the victim, although some death-traps utilize other means than direct damage to inflict harm, such as drowning or poison.
 To restrict overly deadly traps, the damage inflicted by most mechanical devices is limited by the skill of its creator.
-However, others such as traps that subject the victim to poison do not consider the crafter's actual skill.
+However, others such as traps that subject the victim to poison do not consider the Ofícioer's actual skill.
 This is typically balanced by the expense of the poison used.
 The other exception to this is the Pit Trap, where the damage is simply based on the depth of the pit.
-In these cases, the skill of the crafter is used to determine the chance to spot, evade, and disarm the trap; damage is determined according to poison type, or distance fallen, as appropriate.
+In these cases, the skill of the Ofícioer is used to determine the chance to spot, Evasão, and disarm the trap; damage is determined according to poison type, or distance fallen, as appropriate.
 Force is noted for those traps which fire projectiles that can be parried.

 ##### Death-Trap Damage Limits